-The 110 million euro ($116 million) lift, opened in June 2015 to replace an older gondola, breaks its journey at the Pavillon du Mont Frety (2173 meters) before soaring like a speck of dust through the imposing scenery on the south side of Mont Blanc.
+The 110 million euro ($131 million) lift, which opened in June 2015 to replace an older gondola, breaks its journey at the Pavillon du Mont Frety (2173 meters) before soaring like a speck of dust through the imposing scenery on the south side of Mont Blanc.

 Vallugabahn: Five-person sardine cans.

 It sounds like a brand of caviar, and the skiing off the Valluga lift can be equally luxurious in the right conditions.
 Strictly speaking, it's Valluga II, rising to 2,811 meters, that has gained a notorious reputation.